 If you’re unable to qualify for a low interest rate, it would defeat the purpose of consolidating your debts.
 Debt consolidation is used to consolidate high-interest debts into a larger low-interest loan.
 This helps borrowers save money and take advantage of low monthly payments.
 As such, it’s important to check your credit score prior to applying for a debt consolidation loan as it can impact your interest rate.

 Debt Settlement Requirements

 In order to qualify for debt settlement you typically need to have at least $10,000 worth of unsecured debt.
-You’ll work with a debt settlement company who will negotiate with your creditors on your behalf.
-The main goal of debt settlement is to settle yours debts for an amount less than the actual amount you owe.
-Because of this, debt settlement is a good option for those who do not have the income to pay off their debts.
+You’ll work with a debt settlement company that will negotiate with your creditors on your behalf.
+The main goal of debt settlement is to settle your debts for an amount less than the actual amount you owe.

 While debt settlement is less drastic than both a consumer proposal and bankruptcy, it still may not be the best option for those who have less than $10,000 worth of unsecured debt.
 If you have a smaller amount of debt that you need help paying off, you should consider either a debt consolidation loan or consumer credit counselling.

 Finally, if you feel as though a consumer proposal or any of the above debt relief options are not right for you, you may want to consider speaking with a Licensed Insolvency Trustee to discuss filing for bankruptcy.
 Debt requirements for bankruptcy are simple, you only need $1,000 or more debt to declare bankruptcy.

 Bankruptcy is the most drastic form of debt relief in Canada.
 It should be carefully considered before any final decisions are made.
 Bankruptcy is meant for people who do not have the means to pay back their debts even if the amount they owe were to be reduced.